Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/06/using-css-selectors.md

     - CSS
 ---

 It has been said about CSS that you can learn it in a day, but it takes years to master.
-Actually, it isn’t that hard to master if you have the right information to hand.
-Today I’m just going to dump a load of information on CSS selectors, which is the most common CSS question I get asked.
+Actually, it isn't that hard to master if you have the right information to hand.
+Today I'm just going to dump a load of information on CSS selectors, which is the most common CSS question I get asked.

 If you are interested in performance, the most performant selector is the id-selector, which gets you a single element.
 Most other selectors work by getting a list of all elements of the correct type and then filtering the list based on the CSS rule.
-However, to be practical you don’t need to get too worked up about CSS performance in most cases, so don’t go around adding hundreds of id tags to all of your elements.
+However, to be practical you don't need to get too worked up about CSS performance in most cases, so don't go around adding hundreds of id tags to all of your elements.

 ## Element selectors